-My doctoral research takes place in the department of Media, Communications and Cultural Studies at Goldsmiths College in London, under the supervision of Dr. Joanna Zylinska and Dr. Sarah Kember.
+My doctoral research took place from 2013-2019 in the department of Media, Communications and Cultural Studies at Goldsmiths College in London, under the supervision of Prof. Joanna Zylinska and Prof. Sarah Kember.

-In my research I examine the attachments that exist between people and their mobile phones through a concept I term affective mooring.
+In my research I examined the attachments that exist between people and their mobile phones through a concept I termed affective mooring.
 This concept implies that our attachments to mobiles, if considered from an affective perspective, can extend our understanding of the dynamics of power that technology enables, maintains and reinforces.

 [Photo: copyright Antal Guszlev]